AdamMorgan778/CASA0018-Apple-Classification/README.md

 Due to time constraints it was difficult to take 100s of photos, to overcome the small amount of training data I used data augmentation.
 This method creates random artificial images from the source data using various methods such as random rotations, shifts, and shears.
 I found the model only benefited from data augmentation when the number of epochs was increased otherwise data augmentation negatively impacted on predicting test data in my experiments.
 The increase in training data led to improved accuracy, but the gains diminished after reaching 120 training photos.
-The figure below illustrates the enhancement in model performance when using data augmentation compared to without it.
+Figure 4 below illustrates the enhancement in model performance when using data augmentation compared to without it.

 ![image](https://user-images.githubusercontent.com/73647889/232231518-2bbe0d46-5ffa-42e3-b373-2562ee8f209a.png)

 The models listed below share identical hyperparameters and were compared in terms of on-device performance on the Arduino Nano 33 BLE Sense (Cortex-M4F 64MHz).
 MobileNetV1 96x96 0.1 was ultimately selected due to its high accuracy and fast inferencing time.
 MobileNetV2, by contrast, exhibited a slower inferencing time.
 This discrepancy could be attributed to the more complex neural network architecture of V2 compared to V1.
 Another significant factor influencing inferencing time was the width multiplier; lower values resulted in faster inferencing times.
 Inferencing time is crucial in self-checkout applications, as it helps reduce queue times and provides a more responsive, improved user experience.
-Interestingly, MobileNetV1 outperformed MobileNetV2 in both accuracy and inferencing time while using the same hyperparameters and consuming fewer resources, as illustrated in the table below.
+Interestingly, MobileNetV1 outperformed MobileNetV2 in both accuracy and inferencing time while using the same hyperparameters and consuming fewer resources, as illustrated in the table 2 below.

 | Model                  | Inferencing time (ms) | Peak ram usage (K) | Flash usage (K) | Accuracy (%) | Loss | Test Accuracy (%) |